geektrust/coding-problem-artefacts/Ruby/README.md

 end
 ```

-The command to build and execute will be
+We build and run the solution by using the following commands

 ```
 bundle install